-The Company reported a net loss of \$5.4 million for fiscal year 2020, compared to net loss of \$5.9 million for the prior year period.
-The change in our results was primarily driven by lower non-interest expense, offset by a decrease in net interest income and non-interest income in the current period compared to the prior year.
+The Company reported a net loss of \$3.9 million for fiscal year 2021, compared to net loss of \$5.4 million for the prior year period.
+The change in our results was primarily driven by an increase in non-interest income and recoveries of loan losses compared to a provision for loan loss in the prior year, which were partially offset by an increase in non-interest expense and decline in net interest income compared to the prior fiscal year.